prabhuinbarajan/bootstrap/BETA-README.md

 7. Uninstall.
 If you want to reset qubeship on your machine, please use `uninstall` command.
 It will remove all generted configuration files from the sub-folders of bootstrap.
-After that, you can optionally run `./init_qubeship.sh` again to re-initialize bootstrap.
+After that, you can re-initialize the bootstrap by starting from step 3 above.

 ----